 - Some Canadian universities may require you to attend an interview.

-Once accepted, you need to apply for a permit to study in Canada.
+Once accepted, whether for Masters or PhD study, you need to apply for a permit to study in Canada.
 The permit will operate as a student visa.
 We also advise that you get on a health insurance program and check on your university website for orientation.